lfrei/kafka-training/training-environment.md

 docker-compose up -d
 ```

+💡 Detailed instruction to **fulfill all system requirements** are described further down.
 💡 If  Git is need to be installed on Ubuntu use the following command:
 ```
 sudo apt install -y git